 - The Disclosure Dilemma - Invention City Article - The Catch-22 of Inventing.
 You need to talk about the invention to move it forward.
 How do you do that without giving away the store?

-- Invention City Submission - Invention City licenses and represents inventions in a wide range of categories, including, but not limited to, Hardware, Software, Apps, Housewares, Office Products, Garden, Pets, Babies, Sporting Goods, Clothing, Transportation, Agriculture, Hunting, Fishing, Camping, Medical and Dental, Health and Beauty, Exercise, Education, Personal Care, Food and Beverages and more.
+- Invention City Submission (Brutally Honest Review) - Invention City licenses and represents inventions in a wide range of categories, including, but not limited to, Hardware, Software, Apps, Housewares, Office Products, Garden, Pets, Babies, Sporting Goods, Clothing, Transportation, Agriculture, Hunting, Fishing, Camping, Medical and Dental, Health and Beauty, Exercise, Education, Personal Care, Food and Beverages and more.
 See some of the projects Invention City is currently working on here.
 The first step to working with Invention City is a Brutally Honest Review.
 Honest, fast and informative, the Invention City submission process is a fantastic way to get professional feedback on your invention.
 You might be offered a rev-share deal to take your invention forward at no additional cost to you.

 share this article: facebook